oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/02.Plumble/docs.en.md

 Creating a channel or a room is similar to joining one.
 By default, the channel/rooms you create will be temporary unless you register your user.
 Although you do not need to register to participate in a public channel, doing so allows you not only to keep the username you choose, but also to create permanent rooms.

+To register your user is really simple.
+Just long tap on your username and select **Register** when the options pop up.
+Remember that you already set the username and the password when you first launched **Plumble**.

+Now, to create a channel or a room:

 1. Tap the channel where the room will be created (1) and the the three dots menu icon on the top bar (2)

 ![Creating](en/12.png)